How to Reformat Time Machine Drive?

 ★ Backup with Time Machine:

-- When you plug in a freshly formatted or untested external hard drive, macOS will ask if you want to utilize it for Time Machine backups.
+• When you plug in a freshly formatted external hard drive, macOS will ask whether you want to utilize it for Time Machine backups.
 In the resulting box, click Use as Backup Disk to launch Time Machine and begin the first backup.
-If you aren't prompted to choose a drive or want to switch to a different one, go to System Settings > General > Time Machine.
+If no such prompt information, you can also manually switch to a different one.
+Go to System Settings (or System Preferences) > General > Time Machine.

 Create a New Drive or Erase Your Backup Drive

 As we've covered, Time Machine's ability to keep track of file revisions is a nice perk.
-You know yourself best, though, so only you can answer if you utilize Time Machine to restore everything in the case of a disk failure or whether you need to go back to such old versions.
-If the latter is the case and you aren't very attached to your data's historical versions, formatting a new disk or starting over is a smart option.
+You can utilize Time Machine to restore everything in the case of a disk failure.
+Also, you can go back to such old versions.
+If theyour data's historical versions is meaningless, formatting a new disk to starti over is a smart option.

 Risky as it may be, wiping your current disk will leave you without a Time Machine backup until your new drive is ready.
 If the disk has already reached capacity, it will likely do so again, and soon, unless you remove some huge folders.

-If you insist on proceeding in this method, launch Disk Utility, navigate to the Time Machine disk in the left pane, and click the Erase button.
-After that, choose the drive you just formatted in Time Machine's options and click choose disk.
-You might have to go into the Backup Disks section and choose it before you can remove it.
+To process in this method, go to Applications folder, and then Utilities folder, open Disk Utility.
+Navigate to the Time Machine disk in the left pane, and click the Erase button.
+After that, choose the drive you just formatted in Time Machine's options.
+You might have to go to the Backup Disks section and choose it before you can remove it.

 Getting a new, larger backup drive and starting again is simpler and more practical, if more costly.
-Connect the new drive, then go into Time Machine's options and click the Select Disk button.
+Connect the new drive, then go to Time Machine's options and click the Select Disk button.

-Reformat Time Machine Backup Drive with Donemax Data Eraser
+Reformat Time Machine Drive with Donemax Data Eraser

-Disk Utility can help you reformat a Time Machine backup drive, but the data stored on the drive is not lost forever and can be recovered by data recovery software.
-If you want to permanently wipe all data off before you sell or donate the Time Machine backup drive, you can use a data erasure software - Donemax Data Eraser.
+Disk Utility can help you reformat Time Machine drive and remove the data on the drive .
+However, you can recover the data with data recovery software.
+To permanently wipe data before you sell/donate the Time Machine drive, use Donemax Data Eraser.

 Step 1.
 Open Donemax Data Eraser and choose Erase Hard Drive mode.